Best CPU Monitoring Software and Tools

 Pros:

-• Has a freeware version for testing and a smaller network to utilize
+• Freeware Version Available: Offers a free version for testing and small network use, supporting up to three devices.

-• Uses both SNMP and NetFlow for monitoring giving it more coverage options than other tools
+• Comprehensive Monitoring: Utilizes both SNMP and NetFlow for extensive coverage options.

 Cons:

-• OpManager is dense with features, integrations, and settings, and may take time to fully learn
+• Steep Learning Curve: Dense with features, integrations, and settings, which may require time to fully learn and utilize effectively.

 ManageEngine OpManager can be purchased as the Essential version or the Enterprise version on Windows and Linux.
 The Essential version costs $715 (£548) and can be used on up to 25 devices.
 The Enterprise version is available for $19,975 (£15,317) and can be used on up to 500 devices.
 There is also a 30-day free trial.